 These are best eaten within a few hours after they have been filled.
 Once filled with the cream mixture, the pastry will tend to soften.

-4 x 175ml (6 fl oz) (1 cup) pudding basins or similar small rounded dishes
+You will also need 4 x 175ml (6 fl oz) (1 cup) pudding basins or similar small rounded dishes

 Preheat the oven to 200°C (400°F) (gas 6)